Have A Cool Idea To Help End World Hunger? Pitch It To The U.N.

 "We're de-risking experimental ideas and then finding better stakeholders," Ng explains, in perfect startup wonk-ese.
 What he means is that they're looking for partners with cash — and a little imagination.

 Take, for example, serial entrepreneur Carlo Almendral, who is a founding member of the WFP's Innovation Advisory Council.
-He's put forth his own funding to help the expansion of "Tech for Food," an Accelerator project that offers digital literacy training courses to vulnerable young men and women in Lebanon and Iraq, teaching them skills such as data cleaning, photo editing and web design.
+He's put forth his own funding to help the expansion of "Tech for Food," an Accelerator project that offers digital literacy training courses to vulnerable young men and women in Lebanon and Iraq, teaching them skills such as data cleaning, photo editing and Web design.

-"Aside from assistance, it gives them a future," Ng says, because with access to an internet connection, all sorts of remote employment opportunities open up.
+"Aside from assistance, it gives them a future," Ng says, because with access to an Internet connection, all sorts of remote employment opportunities open up.
 Since 2016, Tech for Food has trained 1,000 students, and that's just the beginning.
-WFP's goal is to reach 100,000 in the next five years, and bring these courses to new parts of the world.
+WFP's goal is to reach 100,000 in the next five years and bring these courses to new parts of the world.

 This September, it's launching in Kenya and Nairobi.